 Ladders are one of the leading sources of workplace injury.
 The Centers for Disease Control (CDC) report eight-in-10 construction injuries treated in emergency rooms nationwide involve ladders.
 Most ladder injuries are the result of falls.
 Either a worker loses balance and falls off a ladder, or it’s unstable and tips over with a worker on it.
 Another big injury risk is electrocution when working near power lines.
 Your employees are at risk of ladder injuries each time they set foot on one.
 However, most of those injuries are preventable.

 What your employees need to know about safe ladder use

 Ladders are not always the safest option.
-Sometimes scaffolding may work better.
+Sometimes scaffolding or aerial lifts are safer.
 Once it’s determined that the ladder is the best option for the job it’s important to use the right one.
 The right ladder for the job may not be the first one available or easiest to carry.

 If power lines are nearby, trade the aluminum ladder for a non-conductive one with wooden or fiberglass sides.
 When an aluminum ladder makes contact with live power lines, it immediately energizes and puts workers at risk of electrocution.

 What your employees need to do to use a ladder safely

 After choosing the right ladder, inspect it to make sure it’s in good working condition.
 If the inspection shows any defects, take the ladder out of service and tag it as damaged.

 When putting the ladder in place, follow these two important rules: